P

 • 100 discipline lapses destroy your account

-• Think in terms of trading career, not individual trades
+• Think in terms of long-term trading development, not individual trades

 Conclusion